dionjwa/cloud-compute-cannon/docs/ARCHITECTURE.md

 ## 1. API Gateway

-The CCC stack does not have any access control itself, so it is the responsibility of the person deploying CCC to control access.
+The DCC stack does not have any access control itself, so it is the responsibility of the person deploying DCC to control access.

 ## 2. API request servers